MattSharp05/StarWarsMemoryGame/README.md

 - [x] Centered everything to the middle of the webpage
 - [x] Implemented a Star Wars theme for the game and updated the style of the buttons, headings and text accordingly
 - [x] Added placeholder images to the button that chages when the button lights up or is clicked
-- [x] Adjusted the time allowed per sequence so plater has a fairer time limit for finding longer patterns
+- [x] Adjusted the time allowed per sequence so player has a more reasonable time limit for finding longer patterns